cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 instead of the resource name, which is usually used as the *physical id*.
 This might break the implementation, which would mistakenly return the name of the resource, instead of the ARN.
-However, looking at the [`AWS::Batch::SchedulingPolicy`][3] resource as an example, we see even though the policy has a name, its *physical id* is actually its ARN.
+However, looking at the [`AWS::Batch::SchedulingPolicy`][3] resource as an example, we see that even though the policy has a name, its *physical id* is actually its ARN.

 ![](./1216-batch-scheduling-policy-name.png)